ObsidianToAnki/Obsidian_to_Anki/README.md

 ## Default
 By default, the script:
-- Adds notes with the tag "Obsidian_to_Anki" (+ other specified tags, if applicable)
+- Adds notes with the tag "Obsidian_to_Anki" (+ other specified tags, if applicable).
-- Adds to the Default deck (if `{Target Deck Line}` is not specified)
+- Adds to the Default deck (if `{Target Deck Line}` is not specified).
-- Adds to the current profile in Anki
+- Adds to the current profile in Anki.

 ## Troubleshooting